Remmeauth/remme-core/docs/user-guide/advanced-guide/snapshots.rst

    :align: center
    :alt:

-After, you will get the pop-up to enter the snapshot details.
-Enter ``Stable working Remme core testnet node`` to the description field.
-Create a tag named ``Name`` with value ``stable-working-remme-core-testnet-node``, (actually, you can use any convenient names).
-Then press ``Create Snapshot`` button.
+After, you will see a pop-up to enter the snapshot details.
+Enter ``Stable working Remme core testnet node`` into the description field.
+Create a tag called ``Name`` with value ``stable-working-remme-core-testnet-node`` (actually, you can use any convenient names).
+Then press the ``Create Snapshot`` button.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/snapshot-details.png
    :width: 100%
    :align: center
    :alt:

-Open snapshots page, find out the newly created snapshot and wait until it is completed.
-Take out ``snapshot id`` for further usage.
+Open the snapshots page, find out the newly created snapshot and wait until it is completed.
+Take out the ``snapshot id`` for further usage.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/snapshots-page.png
    :width: 100%
    :align: center
    :alt:

-Then go back to the volumes page, press ``Create Volume``.
+Then go back to the volumes page and press ``Create Volume``.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/create-new-volume.png
    :width: 100%
    :align: center
    :alt:

-After, you will get the pop-up to enter the volume details.
+After, you will get a pop-up to enter the volume details.
 Leave volume type as ``General Purpose SSD (gp2)``, enter ``100`` to the ``Size`` field, enter ``availability zone`` of the instance to the corresponding field, enter ``snapshot id`` to the corresponding field.
-Create a tag named ``Name`` with value ``Stable working Remme core testnet node``.
+Create a tag called ``Name`` with value ``Stable working Remme core testnet node``.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/volume-details.png
    :width: 100%